A clinical basis for identifying child abuse

 Informing the nation

 The research directly informed five national clinical guidelines, the National Child Protection training program and the first NICE guidance on child maltreatment.
-Through the Core-Info website, the evidence base created by the Cardiff team is accessed each year by 100,000 users.
+Through the CORE INFO website, the evidence base created by the research team is accessed each year by 100,000 users.